What is Air Force ROTC?

 The Air Force Reserve Officer Training Corps (AFROTC) is an educational program designed to give men and women the opportunity to become Air Force officers while completing their degrees.
-The Air Force ROTC program is designed to prepare you to assume positions of increasing responsibility and importance in the modern Air Force.
+The Air Force ROTC program is designed to prepare you to assume positions of increasing responsibility and importance in the modern Air Force and Space Force .

 Air Force ROTC consists of four years of military education.
 The first two years of the program, taken during your freshman and sophomore years, is called the General Military Course.
 As a GMC cadet, you will be able to try out Air Force ROTC for up to two years without incurring any obligations unless you are on an Air Force ROTC scholarship.
 As you attend class, you'll learn more about the Air Force and the historical development of air power.
 The last two years are called the Professional Officer Course.
 These junior- and senior-level classes cover leadership skills and national defense policies and are intended to prepare you to serve as officers in the Air and Space Forces of the Department of the Air Force.

 Air Force Reserve Officer Training Corps (AFROTC) Detachment 157 is located at Daytona Beach, FL.
 Detachment 157, hosted at Embry-Riddle Aeronautical University, is one of the largest detachments in the country and produces the most officers of any AFROTC unit.
 It is comprised of five campuses: